cwellsx/apis/docs/DESIGN.md

 The .NET process uses the Reflection API, to read the APIs (i.e. the interfaces and classes) and the API calls, from the system which you're browsing.

+It also uses `ICSharpCode.Decompiler` to decompile all method bodies, in order to list all API calls.

 ### `.vscode`